 We appreciate your interest in the Colorado School of Public Health.
 Please find admissions requirements below.
-If you have additional questions, please contact our Office of Admissions & Student Affairs.
+If you have additional questions, please contact our Office of Academic & Student Affairs.
 You can also contact the International Student & Scholar Services and University of Colorado Office of International Admissions for additional assistance and support.

 Need-based financial aid is limited for international students.
 We would encourage you to research funding opportunities that may be available through the country in which you hold citizenship, as some countries offer funding to students while studying abroad.